continuedev/continue/docs/docs/customization.md

 )
 ```

 The `default` model is the one used for most operations, including responding to your messages and editing code.
 The `medium` model is used for summarization tasks that require less quality.
-The values of these fields are both of the [`LLM`](https://github.com/continuedev/continue/blob/main/continuedev/src/continuedev/libs/llm/__init__.py) class, which implements methods for retreiving and streaming completions from an LLM.
+There are also `small` and `large` roles that can be filled, but all will fall back to `default` if not set.
+The values of these fields must be of the [`LLM`](https://github.com/continuedev/continue/blob/main/continuedev/src/continuedev/libs/llm/__init__.py) class, which implements methods for retrieving and streaming completions from an LLM.

 Below, we describe the `LLM` classes available in the Continue core library, and how they can be used.